fwilleke80/pkg_pungaanalytics/README.md

 cache/com_pungaanalytics/
 ```

+It is recommended to do this right after installing Punga Analytics.

 Visitor IP addresses never leave the server.
 Only the administrator-triggered database download contacts DB-IP.

 IPv4-mapped IPv6 addresses are normalised before lookup.
 When the web server